-- 5) A dialog will open.
+- 5) A dialogue will open.
 On the first page click the drop-down box and select 4448 from the list.
-The button to the right of this list opens a dialog that you can use for quick changes to the communications setup (select COM port). - 6) Click Next.

-- 7) The next page will show whether a Type 4448 has been successfully identified and indicates how many runs (measurements) are available on the device.
-Select Clear Memory if you want the runs to be removed from Type 4448 after a successful download. - 8) Click Next download starts.
-A dialogue will announce success or failure.
+The button to the right of this list opens a dialogue that you can use for quick changes to the communications setup (select COM port). - 6) Click the Next button. - 7) The next page will show whether a Type 4448 has been successfully identified and indicates how many runs (measurements) are available on the device.
+Select clear memory if you want the runs to be removed from Type 4448 after a successful download - 8) Click Next download starts.
+A dialogue will announce success or failure

-Each downloaded run will be entered as a separate measurement item in a Protector Type 7825 project.
+Each downloaded run will be entered as a separate measurement item in a Type 7825 Protector project.